Disclaimer

 If you are experiencing a medical emergency, please call 911.

-The information and recommendations provided on this website should be regarded only as
+The information and recommendations provided on this website

-can help delay damage and accelerate the body and brain's healing from damage.
+Supplements can help delay damage and accelerate the body and brain's healing from damage.
+However, no amount of supplementation will keep a heavy and frequent nitrous

-but it's essential that nitrous use be limited to once every month or few weeks at maximum to
+user healthy forever.
+It's essential that nitrous use be limited to once every month or few weeks at maximum to

 maintain